► The car industry is facing another crisis

 Stellantis, the supergroup that includes Citroën, Peugeot, Jeep and Chrysler, has also been affected by the chip shortage – and has even begun to replace parts on certain models to get around it.

-The group has revealed it’ll be changing digital speedos on new 308s to traditional analogue units – though the change will only kick in for vehicles arriving in May.
-There are chips still available, but there’ll be used on more popular models such as the 3008 crossover.
+The group has revealed it had changed digital speedos on new 308s to traditional analogue units – though the change only kicked in for vehicles arriving in May.
+But as Reuters reported, Stellantis CEO Carlos Tavares confirmed that the situation is going to drag on.

 How long until things are back to normal?